bekk/bekk-christmas/post/thecloud/fan-out-fan-in-for-maximum-scalability-with-durable-functions.md

 }
 ```

-In this `Orchestrator`, a list of ticket owners is provided, and the ticket generator `Sub-orchestrator` is kicked off for each owner.
-When all tickets have been created, the `Orchestrator` stores the tickets (probably using an `Activity`), and the function completes.
+In this orchestrator, a list of ticket owners is provided, and the ticket generator sub-orchestrator is kicked off for each owner.
+When all tickets have been created, the orchestrator stores the tickets (probably using an activity), and the function completes.

-When running `Orchestrators` (and `Sub-orchestrators`), the process is paused when you have kicked off `Activities` or other `Sub-orchestrators`, so you don't need to worry about the 5 minute execution limit.
+When running orchestrators (and sub-orchestrators), the process is paused when you have kicked off activities or other sub-orchestrators, so you don't need to worry about the 5 minute execution time limit.
 However, each time a child process returns, the entire function is re-executed from the start to rebuild the local state.
 So you need to make sure that the internals of the function are deterministic.
 In other words, calls to methods like `DateTime.Now` or `Guid.NewGuid()` must be avoided.

 ### Triggers

 The final part of the puzzle is some way to start everything.
-Azure Functions contains a lot of different `Triggers`, which respond to different types of events.
+Azure Functions contain a lot of different Triggers, which respond to different types of events.
 In this example, we will use the `[HttpTrigger]`, which simply creates an HTTP endpoint, and responds to requests to that endpoint.

 To start a Durable Function, the activity needs to take a `[DurableClient]` parameter of type `IDurableOrchestrationClient`.
-This client is then used to start the `Orchestrator` function.
+This client is then used to start the Orchestrator function.

 ```csharp
 public class MyTrigger